Edmund Bertram: Restoration

 Edmund's love for Fanny springs from 'a regard founded on the most endearing claims of innocence and helplessness'.
 Says Hayley, "Only after he has turned to her for comfort that this love comes to life.
 Their early relationship is reversed; he is the child, she the parent - his guide, comforter and friend."

 Sir Thomas gives his approval to the marriage.
 Edmund has been given the parsonage at Thornton Lacey, and he and Fanny move there.
-Dr Grant later gains a long sought after position in Westminster, leaving the Mansfield parish available for Edmund and Fanny.
+After Dr Grant's death, the Mansfield parish is left available for Edmund and Fanny.

 Juliet McMaster underlines the subtleties of Mansfield Park.
 She challenges the common criticism that it is unbelievable how quickly Edmund finally transfers his affections from Mary to Fanny.
 All along the 'subsurface movement' of the novel has been "Edmund's unconscious courtship of Fanny, which has been concurrent with his deliberate courtship of Mary".
 Austen herself, in the final chapter (which is essentially an epilogue) asks the reader to determine the time-scale for Edmund's dawning recognition of his love for Fanny.